angular/angular/aio/content/guide/router-tutorial-toh.md

 ### Displaying multiple routes in named outlets

 You decide to give users a way to contact the crisis center.
-When a user clicks a "Contact" button, you want to display a message in a popup view.
+When a user clicks a **Contact** button, you want to display a message in a popup view.

 The popup should stay open, even when switching between pages in the application, until the user closes it by sending the message or canceling.
 Clearly you can't put the popup in the same outlet as the other pages.